srobo/team-emails/SR2023/2023-01-04-horsham-feburary-tech-day.md

 Hello,

-We're pleased to announce that we'll be hosting an [in-person Tech Day][event] on 4th January in Horsham.
+We're pleased to announce that we'll be hosting an [in-person Tech Day][event] on 4th February in Horsham.
+Full details can be found on the [event page][event].

 Tech Days are opportunities for teams to spend a whole day working on their robot with lots of help available.
 They’re also an opportunity to see how other